Toy Story 4 Releases First Full-Length Trailer: Watch It Here

 "Sometimes change can be good," Bo Peep says in the trailer.

 Do Forky and Woody make it back to Bonnie?
 Does Buzz Lightyear help his friend?
 Fans will just have to wait until this summer to find out.
-One thing for sure, the movie looks like it will be pretty emotional.
+One thing is for sure: The movie looks like it will be pretty emotional.

 "On the road of life, there are old friends, new friends and stories that change you," the trailer reads.